-Writing a paper is a process that involves a number of different phases:
+Writing a paper is a process that involves different phases:

-- Selection of the topic and definition of the research question - · Research and analysis of the topic - Planning - Drafting, re-drafting, editing and preparing the final text
+- Selection of the topic and definition of the research question - Research and analysis of the topic - Planning - Drafting, re-drafting, editing and preparing the final text

 While conceptually it is possible to distinguish between these phases, in practice there is some overlap.
-You can't for instance define a research question without a decent amount of preliminary research.
-Or while writing you'll see that the plan you originally designed for structuring the information needs refinement.
-Making ongoing adjustments to what you've done previously in the process is inevitable and to a certain extent healthy.
-But for the sake of clarity we'll distinguish between these four phases of the process.
+For instance, you cannot define a research question without a decent amount of preliminary research.
+Or while writing you will see that the plan you originally designed for structuring the information needs refinement.
+Making ongoing adjustments to what you have done previously in the process is inevitable.
+But for the sake of clarity we will distinguish between these four phases of the process.